alexmorozov/blog/content/expert-content-strategy-part1.md

-Title: How to create expert content: a step-by-step guide for big results
+Title: How to Create Expert Content: A Step-by-step Guide for Big Results
 Date: 2017-10-25 12:20
 Category: Marketing
 Tags: marketing, content, strategy